friends at santa monica statebeach park

 How do I spend a day in Santa Monica?

 To spend a day in Santa Monica, begin with a stroll along Santa Monica Beach and grab breakfast on Ocean Avenue.
-Then, head to the Santa Monica Pier to enjoy the amusement park and aquarium, and have lunch at one of the many restaurants on the pier or grab a quick bite from official food vendors with the blue and white umbrella flag.
-Afterward, walk along the Third Street Promenade to explore shops and street performers before visiting Santa Monica Place for high-end and mid-range stores.
-End the day with a beautiful sunset view from Palisades Park, overlooking the ocean, and enjoy the blufftop walking path or play on the expansive grassy areas.
+Then, head to the Santa Monica Pier to enjoy the amusement park and aquarium, and have lunch at one of the many restaurants on the pier or grab a quick bite from a licensed food vendor designated with an “Official Vendor” blue and white umbrella or flag.
+Afterward, walk along the Third Street Promenade to explore shops and street performers before visiting Santa Monica Place for high-end and mid-range shopping.
+End the day with a beautiful sunset view from Palisades Park, overlooking the ocean, and enjoy the blufftop walking path or play on the expansive grassy area.
 For more ideas, check out our trip planner.

 What is a must-see in Santa Monica?

-If you’re looking for a lively neighborhood in Santa Monica, Downtown Santa Monica is definitely it.
+If you’re looking for a lively neighborhood in Santa Monica, look no further than Downtown Santa Monica.
 This area boasts two of the city’s largest shopping destinations: the Third Street Promenade and Santa Monica Place.
 Walk a block to Santa Monica Pier, Santa Monica Beach, visit Santa Monica’s popular farmers markets and dine at a variety of restaurants ranging from fine dining to grab-and-go options.
 With so many stores and restaurants to choose from, you’re sure to have a great time exploring this part of town.

 What area of Santa Monica is walkable?

-Known for its walkability throughout the city’s 8.3 square miles, visitors to Santa Monica can easily explore the city’s eight distinct neighborhoods.
-Many people enjoy walking between Downtown/Third Street Promenade and Santa Monica Pier/Ocean Park neighborhoods to see the city’s major sights, and for those looking for a more local experience, Montana Avenue boasts quaint, tree-lined streets for more local shopping, dining and wellness experiences.
+Ringing in at 8.3 square miles, Santa Monica’s eight distinct neighborhoods can be easily traversed on foot.
+Many people enjoy walking between the Downtown/Third Street Promenade and Santa Monica Pier/Ocean Park neighborhoods to see the city’s major sights while those looking for a more local experience are encouraged to explore the quaint, tree-lined streets of Montana Avenue for local shopping, dining and wellness experiences.

 Blogs